Guide:

 15. Double Combination

-A combination is a series of obstacles that count as one obstacle.
+A combination is a series of jumps that count as one jump.
 A combination is usually made up of verticals and oxers, and there is little space between them.
 The amount of canter strides between the obstacles differs, and the distance between the jumps varies depending on the size of the horse, for example.

 A double combination is made with two obstacles.